Learn about Commencement and review academic requirements necessary for graduation from Emmanuel College.

 Degree Application

-A degree application must be submitted to the Office of the Registrar via EC Online Services by September 15 for December completion and by February 15 for May completion.
+A degree application must be submitted to the Office of the Registrar via EC Online Services by September 15 for December completion and by February 15 for May completion and June 15 for September completion.
 Failure to complete a degree application will delay a student’s ability to graduate.
 Participation in the May Commencement Ceremony will be allowed upon the successful completion of all academic requirements and financial obligations.

 Degree Conferral and Final Transcript: View information on Emmanuel’s degree conferral and the final transcript: